anarseyf/cyclistic/cyclistic.md

 ## Conclusions

-#### Members use the service as a utility, Casual riders as more of a luxury
+### Members use the service as a utility, Casual riders as more of a luxury.

 Riding a Cyclistic bike is an always-available option to members at no additional cost.
 If a bike is available nearby, starting a ride is a